-A distributed transaction system typically relies on an external transaction manager, such as a software component that implements standard JTA functionality, to coordinate the individual transactions.

-Many vendors offer XA-compliant JTA modules, including Oracle, which includes JTA in Oracle9i Application Server and Oracle Application Server 10g.

-• XA functionality is usually isolated from a client application, being implemented instead in a middle-tier environment, such as an application server.

-In many scenarios, the application server and transaction manager will be together on the middle tier, possibly together with some of the application code as well.

-- Discussion throughout this section is intended mostly for middle-tier developers. - The term resource manager is often used in discussing distributed transactions.
+- A distributed transaction system typically relies on an external transaction manager, such as a software component that implements standard JTA functionality, to coordinate the individual transactions. - Many vendors offer XA-compliant JTA modules, including Oracle, which includes JTA in Oracle9i Application Server and Oracle Application Server 10g. - XA functionality is usually isolated from a client application, being implemented instead in a middle-tier environment, such as an application server. - In many scenarios, the application server and transaction manager will be together on the middle tier, possibly together with some of the application code as well. - Discussion throughout this section is intended mostly for middle-tier developers. - The term resource manager is often used in discussing distributed transactions.
 A resource manager is simply an entity that manages data or some other kind of resource.
 Wherever the term is used in this chapter, it refers to a database.

-Note: Using JTA functionality requires jta.jar to be in the CLASSPATH environment variable.
-This file is located at ORACLE_HOME/jlib.
+Using JTA functionality requires jta.jar to be in the CLASSPATH environment variable.
+This file is located at ORACLE\HOME/jlib.
 Oracle includes this file with the JDBC product.
-You can also obtain it from the Sun Microsystems Web site, but it is advisable to use the version from Oracle, because that has been tested with the Oracle drivers.

-Distributed Transaction Concepts
+32.1.3 Distributed Transaction Concepts